 The statute is a symbol of national pride for Indians.
 The Indian government invested more than 100 million dollars and an immense workforce in getting this statue ready in less than four years.
 Nearly 300 engineers supervised the construction and dedication of this giant statue.
 Over the concrete core, tons of structural and reinforced steel further cover a façade made of bronze plates and bronze cladding.

 Interesting fact: Millions of farmers donated their farming instruments to source iron for this statue.
 The site attracted around 2.8 million people in 2019.

 - Artist: Michelangelo

 - Weight: 6,700 pounds

+Ninth on the most famous statues list is Pieta by Michelangelo.
 It is no surprise that most of our honorable mentions belong to Italy.
 The country remained the center of art and culture during the Renaissance period.
 It was home to the masters such as Da Vinci and Michelangelo – the latter singlehandedly responsible for the highest number of famous statues.
-Pieta may not be as popular as The David, but it is one of the most exceptional masterpieces ever carved out of the stone.
+Pieta may not be as popular as The David, but it is one of the most exceptional masterpieces ever carved out of stone.

-Pieta depicts the heart-wrenching scene of mother Mary holding Jesus after the crucifixion.
+Pieta depicts the heart-wrenching scene of Mary holding Jesus after the crucifixion.
 The statue is so true to life that one can almost feel emotions moving through Mary’s otherwise calm expressions.
-Pita is credited for changing how Mary and Jesus were depicted in art.
+The statue is credited for changing how Mary and Jesus were depicted in art.
 It focuses more on patience and faith than grief and passion.

-Many even claim to have witnessed the drapes moving – such is the beauty of details on this sculpture.
+Many even claim to have witnessed the drapes moving – such is the beauty of the details in this sculpture.
 Michelangelo might have been too proud of his creation, and perhaps that’s why it’s the only work he ever signed.
 That alone makes it a statue worth visiting.

 10. Olmec Colossal Heads, San Lorenzo